MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 # Session policies
-Azure Active Directory conditional access policies and Cloud App Security proxy session policies work in tandem to examine each user session and make policy decisions for each app. **You must create both an Azure AD conditional access policy and a Cloud App Security Session policy to make sure the appropriate session controls are in place**.
+Azure Active Directory conditional access policies and Cloud App Security proxy session policies work in tandem to examine each user session and make policy decisions for each app. **Create both an Azure AD conditional access policy and a Cloud App Security Session policy to make sure the appropriate session controls are in place**.

 ## How session control works

 The Proxy’s session control is built on top of conditional access.
 After you control access to an app, your session policies will then determine the controls over a user’s session.
 From single sign-on through to the session itself, user requests and responses go through the proxy rather than directly to the app.
 To keep the user within the session, the Proxy replaces all the relevant URLs, Java scripts, and cookies within the app to pages duplicated in the Proxy.
-For example, if the app returns a page with links that end with myapp.com, the proxy will replace them with pages that end with something like myapp.com.Cloud App Security.ms.
+For example, if the app returns a page with links that end with myapp.com, the proxy replaces them with pages that end with something like myapp.com.Cloud App Security.ms.
-Once a session is directed through the Proxy, the Proxy can inspect the traffic, display the events it identifies in the Cloud App Proxy portal, and enforce policies on the session.
+After a session is directed through the Proxy, the Proxy can inspect the traffic, display the events it identifies in the Cloud App Proxy portal, and enforce policies on the session.

 ## Azure AD conditional access policies